jameshegarty/darkroom/index.md

 Compile takes a lua array of input image functions (returned from `darkroom.input`), an array of outputs to generate, and array of tap inputs, the width and height of the output, and compile options. `darkroom.compile` returns a terra function with this type signature:

-  compiledPipeline( input0 : &opaque, input1 : &opaque, ... output1 : &opaque, output2 : &opaque, taps : TapStruct )
+  compiledPipeline( input0 : &opaque, input1 : &opaque, ... output1 : &opaque, output2 : &opaque, taps : &TapStruct )

 Where inputs, outputs, and taps are in the same order as passed to `darkroom.compile`, and `TapStruct` is a struct with entries in the same order and types as the `tapsArray`.
-All input and output images must be pointers stored in 'darkroom format'.
-First, the data must match the type of the darkroom input or output.
-Second, the stride of the input must be `width` rounded up to the nearest vector width `V` passed in the compile options.
-For example if `width=63` and `V=4` then the stride must be 64.
-Finally, multi-channel images must be in struct of array form (i.e. all red pixels come before all blue pixels etc).
+All output images are returned in 'darkroom format'.
+The data returned matches the type of the darkroom image.
+In addition, the stride of the output is the `width` rounded up to the nearest vector width `V` passed in the compile options.
+For example if `width=63` and `V=4` then the stride returned will be 64.
+Finally, multi-channel images are returned in struct of array form (i.e. all red pixels come before all blue pixels etc).
+For inputs, the data must be passed in struct of array form, but the stride should equal the output image width (padding the stride to the vector size is not required).

 For convenience, you can use [extras/darkroomSimple.t](#extrasdarkroomsimplet), which provides an abstraction on top of this that doesn't require loading images, or use the [extras/image.t](#extrasimaget) class:

+    import "darkroom"
+    terralib.require("image")

     -- define and compile the pipelne
     inp = darkroom.input( uint8[3] )
     tap = darkroom.tap( uint8 )
     im out(x,y) [uint8](inp[0]/tap + inp[1]/tap + inp[2]/tap) end
-    terraPipe = darkroom.compile( {inp}, {out}, {tap}, 128, 128 )
+    terraPipe = darkroom.compile( {inp}, {out}, {tap}, 128, 64 )
+    struct TapStruct {tap:uint8;}

     terra loadAndRun()
       var inp : Image
       inp:load("myfile.bmp"):toDarkroomFormat()

       var out : Image
-      out:allocateDarkroomFormat( 128, 128, 4, 1, 8, false, false )
+      out:allocateDarkroomFormat( 128, 64, 4, 1, 8, false, false )

+      var tapStruct = TapStruct {3}
-      terraPipe( inp.data, out.data, {3} ) -- run pipeline
+      terraPipe( inp.data, out.data, &tapStruct ) -- run pipeline

       out:fromDarkroomFormat()
       out:save("myoutput.bmp")